v-rajagt/IntuneDocs/intune/enrollment/macos-enroll.md

 ## User Approved enrollment
 User Approved MDM enrollment is a type of macOS enrollment that you can use to manage certain security-sensitive settings.
 For more information, see [Apple's support documentation](https://support.apple.com/HT208019).

-Starting in November 2019, all new device enrollments will be User Approved because the user must manually install the management profile in order to successfully enroll.
-During [the enrollment process](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-macos-cp), the user will install the Apple management profile in **System Preferences**.
-Even devices that don't use Automated Device Enrollment will install the profile.
+Starting in November 2019, all new user-owned macOS enrollments will be User Approved because the user must manually install the management profile in order to successfully enroll.
+During [the enrollment process](https://docs.microsoft.com/intune-user-help/enroll-your-device-in-intune-macos-cp), the user will install the Apple management profile in **System Preferences** > **Profiles**.
 Instructions to install the management profile are available in the macOS Company Portal app.

-For devices enrolled prior to November 2019, User Approved enrollment is not required.
-However, users can go back and approve the management profile.
-To approve it, go to **System Preferences** > **Profiles** > choose the **Management Profile** > **Approve**.
+Devices enrolled prior to November 2019 might not be User Approved if the user didn't manually approve the management profile.
+However, users can go back and approve the management profile by going to **System Preferences** > **Profiles** > choose the **Management Profile** > **Approve**.

 ### Find out if a device is User Approved
 1. Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431).